LearningToTalk/L2TWordLists/README.md

 Installation
 ------------

-You can install L2TWordLists from github with:
+You can install L2TWordLists from GitHub with:

 ``` r
 # install.packages("devtools")